Reference

 Who invented braille?

-Louis Braille, a French teenager who was blind, created the system in 1824 by adapting a military night-writing code into a simple six-dot cell that could be read quickly by touch.
+Louis Braille, a French student who was blind, developed it as a teenager and published the system in 1829, reworking Charles Barbier's raised-dot night writing into a six-dot cell that could be read quickly by touch.

 How are numbers written in braille?

-Numbers reuse the letters A to J with a number sign in front.
-So A after a number sign means 1, and J means 0.
+Numbers reuse the letters A to J with the numeric indicator (dots 3-4-5-6) in front.
+A means 1 and J means 0, so 10 is the indicator followed by A and J.

 Is this the same as Grade 2 braille?

 No. This chart shows Grade 1 braille, where each cell is one letter.
-Grade 2 adds contractions for common words and letter groups to save space.
+Grade 2 adds contractions for common words and letter groups to save space, so a Grade 2 page uses far fewer cells.

 Keep exploring